isaacfungg/obsidian/coding/Interview Questions.md

 	* Connectionless protocol that sends messages without establishing a dedicated connection between the sending and receiving end
 	* It does not guarantee delivery, order, or error checking, making it faster and more efficient for applications where speed is more critical than reliability.

-Should you encrypt a file before compressing it?
-* Yes, it i